4533-phoenix/frc-2026-robot/README.md

 For questions or support, please contact us via our [team website](https://phoenix4533.org/).

+## Disclaimer

+This code was designed to push the boundaries for what the RoboRIO can *really* do to the best of my abilities.
+Feel free to take inspiration and/or copy from this codebase.
+Think of it as a send-off of the RoboRIO hardware and the end of my FRC career.
+Here be dragons.

 ---
 *Built with ❤️ by FRC Team 4533 Phoenix.*